Delaware Electricity Rates

-Funded by the U.S Department of Energy, the state of Delaware plays an active role in promoting energy efficiency and the use of renewable energy through its State Energy Program.
-Apart from educating the public about alternative energy sources, funds are provided to several programs that cultivate sustainable energy initiatives.
+Funded by the U.S. Department of Energy, the state of Delaware plays an active role in promoting energy efficiency and the use of renewable energy through its State Energy Program.
+Aside from educating the public about alternative energy sources, funds are provided to several programs that cultivate sustainable energy initiatives.

 Delaware has no fossil fuel resources, but it does have renewable resources, such as solar or wind.
 That means, that as a resident, you have a lot of available options to green up if you are concerned about the environment.

 Choose a green energy plan - The Delaware state legislature mandates that 25% of electricity providers' energy portfolios are sourced from renewable sources by 2025.
 This has created a market for partially or fully renewable energy plans, that are now sold at competitive prices in Delaware.
 Enter your zip code to compare the green energy plans available in your area.

 Home Energy Loan Program - The state offers low-interest loans from $1,000 to $15,000 to homeowners, who are interested in investing in solar or other energy-efficient technologies in their homes when installed by one of the program's eligible contractors.

 Renewable Energy Assistance - On top of the loans, the state government of Delaware offers grant funds, rebates, and incentives for qualifying renewable energy systems by applicants whose electricity company participates in the program.

 Getting to Know your Delaware Electricity Bill